 The Fund is an Australian open-ended equity fund that invests capital across global stock markets into technology related listed securities.

-Material Price Sensitive Announcements October 20th to 27th 2025
+Material Price Sensitive Announcements November 10th to November 17th 2025.csv

 File